-Universal Credit is a monthly payment for working-age households to help with living costs.
-It is administered by the Department for Work and Pensions.
+Universal Credit (UC) is a monthly payment for working-age households to help with living costs.
 You may be able to get help if you’re on a low income or out of work.

 Universal Credit will replace the following benefits:

 If you are liable to pay Council Tax and need help with paying it.

 UC customers: Do not request council tax support if you have applied for UC.
 When the DWP notifies us about your UC award we will assess your eligibility for council tax discount and send you a revised council tax bill.
 The council tax support award amount will be backdated to the date of your UC award date.

 Customers who do not claim UC: apply for council tax support online

 Universal Credit affects new claimants and existing claimants with a significant change in circumstances.

 You will need to make your Universal Credit application online.

 You cannot backdate your Universal Credit claim so it is important that you make your claim as soon as possible.

 A step-by-step video guide has been produced to show how to make and manage a claim for Universal Credit online.